Mystical New York Elopement in the Woods

 We love the fog and wet nature around them.
 Dawn also did a wonderful job of capturing Abby’s dirty wedding dress from their adventures.
 We really think it tied perfectly with the look and feel these two were trying to achieve.

-Favorite parts of their Wedding Day
+Favorite Moments During Their Wedding Day

 Abby tells us her favorite part was planning and sharing ideas with Mike.
 A lot of couples tend to get lost in the logistics and details when planning their special day, and these two remind others how important it is to enjoy the planning process together.